-From a clinical and theoretical standpoint, I work with you from an eclectic, depth oriented model that includes existential-humanistic theory, psychodynamic theory, Acceptance and Commitment Therapy (ACT), feminist and multicultural theories, as well as mindfulness-based practices.
+From a clinical and theoretical standpoint, I work with you from an eclectic, depth oriented model that includes existential-humanistic theory, psychodynamic theory, Acceptance and Commitment Therapy (ACT), feminist, attachment, and multicultural theories, as well as mindfulness-based practices.

 How long does therapy last?

 That’s up to you.
 Generally, it takes several consistent sessions to see changes.

 In our first four to five sessions, we’ll be getting to know each other and developing trust.
 I suggest that you commit to at minimum, three months of weekly sessions to begin to feel a shift.
 Then, we can evaluate how well therapy has been helping and consider exploring different directions if necessary.

 You can choose to opt-in or out of therapy at any time.
 Many people benefit from long-term ongoing support.
 I generally work with clients on a long term basis, so if you are looking for brief therapy or a handful of sessions, I’m probably not the best fit for you.